framna-nl-backend/decomposer/README.md

 The `psr-4` configuration contains `prefix`, which holds the namespace prefix to register with PSR-4, as well as `search-path`, which holds the relative path from the libraries repository root where the PHP libraries are located.

+Tests
+===

+To run the tests, you also need to have:

+* [bats](https://github.com/sstephenson/bats) - Testing framework for Bash

+Then you can run all the tests with the following command:

+  `bats tests`